gcallah/SoftwareEngineering/md/chap1.md

 For the software to be deemed as good, it must follow four principles:

 - **Acceptability**
-  - The software must be usable for its consumer (whether it means it can run on the customer's systems or if meets the needs of the customer).
+  - The software must be usable for its consumer (whether it means it can be run on the customer's systems or if it meets the needs of the customer).
 - **Dependability and security**
-  - The software must not be harmful to the consumer and do not allow any malicious users or criminals to be able to tamper with the software.
+  - The software must not be harmful to the consumer and does not allow any malicious users or criminals to be able to tamper with the software.
 - **Efficiency**
   - The software should not waste resources but instead be able to utilize them well and be responsive.
 - **Maintainability**